ZANEWS is a satirical puppet show.

 The politicians and life in general are crazy, not us.
 We get our ideas from the world around us as well as the general news cycle as it happens.
 We are, suffice to say, never short of material.

-Our writers, Thierry Cassuto, Marianne Thamm, Andrew Donaldson and Anne Hirsch chase the real-time news cycle to produce four shows that include 16 news items, a weekly “big” interview and sports and entertainment round-ups.
+Our writers, Tom Eaton, Ben Trovato, Donovan Graham, Gretchen Van Der Byl and Thierry Cassuto chase the real-time news cycle to produce four shows that include 16 news items, a weekly “big” interview and sports and entertainment round-ups.

 Ideas for some of our spoofs and sketches come from the ads we see on TV, music videos, films and TV series. (back to top)